The depth-weight compatibility on the motivic fundamental Lie algebra and the Bloch-Kato conjecture for modular forms: Review of -adic weight completions and basic examples

 By definition, $p$-adic weighted module of $\pi=\pi_1^{\et}(\scrM_{1,1},v)$ with respect to $(\rho,w)$ is a finite dimensional $\pi$-module $V$ with $W_\bullet V$ such that $\Gr^W_n(V)$ is isomorphic to a direct sum of pull-backs of the $\GL_2$-modules

 by $\rho$.
-The category $\Rep_{\bfQ_p}^{\emptyset}(\pi,\rho,w)$ is defined to be the full subcategory of $\Rep_{\bfQ_p}(\pi,\rho,w)$ consisting of objects satisfying the following unramified condition:
+The category $\Rep_{\bfQ_p}^{\emptyset}(\pi,\rho,w)$ is defined to be the full subcategory of $\Rep_{\bfQ_p}(\pi,\rho,w)$ consisting of objects $V$ satisfying the following unramified condition:

-The following definition can be found in \cite[Subsection 12.3]{HM15}. \begin{definition}The Tannakian fundamental group of $\Rep_{\bfQ_p}^{\emptyset}(\pi,\rho,w)$ with the base point $\omega_{\mathrm f}$ is called the \emph{crystalline completion of $\pi_1^{\et}(\scrM_{1,1},v)$ with respect to $(\rho,w)$}. \end{definition} In this appendix, the symbol $\pi^{\crys}(\rho,w)$ denotes the crystalline completion above.
+The following definition is due to \cite[Subsection 12.1, 12.3]{HM15}. \begin{definition}The Tannakian fundamental group of $\Rep_{\bfQ_p}^{\emptyset}(\pi,\rho,w)$ with the base point $\omega_{\mathrm f}$ is called the \emph{crystalline completion of $\pi_1^{\et}(\scrM_{1,1},v)$ with respect to $(\rho,w)$}. \end{definition} In this appendix, the symbol $\pi^{\crys}(\rho,w)$ denotes the crystalline completion above.
 Similar to the weighted completion, we have a short exact sequence